arpandesai/swiftindia/codeofconduct.md

 Examples of unacceptable behavior by participants include:

-  1. The use of sexualized language or imagery
+  1. The use of sexualized language or imagery.
-  2. Personal attacks
+  2. Personal attacks.
-  3. Trolling or insulting/derogatory comments
+  3. Trolling or insulting/derogatory comments.
-  4. Public or private harassment
+  4. Public or private harassment.
-  5. Publishing other’s private information, such as physical or electronic addresses, without explicit permission
+  5. Publishing other’s private information, such as physical or electronic addresses, without explicit permission.
-  6. Other unethical or unprofessional conduct
+  6. Other unethical or unprofessional conduct.